Bet v I allergen

-Categorization
+Additionally, the core domain of Bet v 1 founds or is part of a superfamily of domains called SRPBCC (START/RHOalphaC/PITP/Bet v1/CoxG/CalC) that include the StAR-related transfer domain (START), a domain found in humans.
+This superfamily shares a similar structure and all have large pocket, presumably for binding hydrophobic molecules.

+Allergens

 A nomenclature system has been established for antigens (allergens) that cause IgE-mediated atopic allergies in humans.
 This nomenclature system is defined by a designation that is composed of the first three letters of the genus; a space; the first letter of the species name; a space and an Arabic number.
 In the event that two species names have identical designations, they are discriminated from one another by adding one or more letters (as necessary) to each species designation.

-The allergens in this family include allergens with the following designations: Bet v 1, Dau c 1, and Pru a 1.
+The allergens in this family include allergens with the following designations: Bet v 1 (birch), Dau c 1 (carrot), Pru av 1 (cherry), Ara h 8 (peanut).
 Other proteins belonging to this family include the major pollen allergens: